hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-setup.md

 # The *System* Directory

 The *System Folder* contains the parameters associated with the solution procedure itself.
-The mandatory files for running the simulation are the *controlDict* in which the run control parameters are set and those for data output; notably, the *fvSchemes* where the discretization schemes used in the solution can be selected and the *fvSolution* in which the equation solvers, tolerances, and other algorithm controls are set.
-Additionally, the *setFieldsDict* is added, which enables the user to set values on a selected set of cells/patch-faces.
+The mandatory files for running the simulation are the *controlDict* in which the run control parameters are set and those for data output; the *fvSchemes* where the discretization schemes used in the solution can be selected at run-time and the *fvSolution* in which the equation solvers, tolerances and other algorithm controls are set.
+Additionally, the *setFieldsDict* is also added, which enables the user to set values on a selected set of cells/patch-faces.

-In the *controlDict* file, several control parameters can be set as, for instance, the start & end times, and time step dT of the simulation.
-In particular, when running a cold start simulation (i.e., a case in which the channel is initially dry), the time step should be set to *adjustable* enabling the adjustment of the time step according to maximum {term}`CFL` condition in the transient simulation.
-Additionally, the maximum value of the {term}`CFL` condition *maxCo* and the maximum value at the interface *maxAlphaCo* should be assigned.
+In *controlDict* file several control parameters can be set as, for instance, the start, end time and time step dT of the simulation.
+In particular when running a cold start simulation (i.e., a case in which the channel is initially dry) the time step should be set to *adjustable* enabling the adjustment of the time step according to maximum {term}`CFL` condition in the transient simulation.
+Additionally, also the maximum value of the {term}`CFL` condition *maxCo* and the maximum value at the interface *maxAlphaCo* should be assigned.

 ```
 application     interFoam;